 Tick-tock!
-The year is winding down, and it’s time to review year-end tax strategies that could save your business a bundle.
+The year is winding down, and it’s time to review year-end tax strategies and a few tax tips that could save your business a bundle.

 Tax consultants who specialize in advising small and medium-size companies, such as Jonathan Huckabay, a certified public accountant and senior tax manager at Haskell & White in Irvine, Calif., have some smart ideas about how to take advantage of deductions and credits that start phasing out at midnight on Dec.
 31. Here are a few: